 Great Horseback Rides for a Day Trip

-A well-loved pick for long, scenic rides (including a few organized ones throughout the year), the John Wayne Pioneer Trail measures roughly 224 miles and is one of the longest converted rail trails in the United States.
+John Wayne Pioneer Trail is a well-loved pick for long, scenic rides (including a few organized ones throughout the year), the John Wayne Pioneer Trail measures roughly 224 miles and is one of the longest converted rail trails in the United States.
 Travelers will make their way across numerous bridges and trestles that offer incredible views of canyons, dense forest, rolling hills and more.
 Bring a headlamp and lantern to guide your mount through a 2.3-mile railway tunnel that cuts through the Cascade Mountain Range.
 The westernmost trailhead, located just 35 miles outside of Seattle, is by far the most popular starting point.
 Follow this uphill route to connect with the scenic Snoqualmie Valley Trail and amble your way along the eastern outskirts of Seattle for an unforgettable ride.

-This scenic, 31.5-mile trail offers clear blue mountain lake views in the south and rolls into pastoral farmland in the north.
+The Snoqualmie Valley Trail is a scenic, 31.5-mile trail offers clear blue mountain lake views in the south and rolls into pastoral farmland in the north.
 Riders will cross several trestles, take in the sights of historic towns and mountains along the way and even have the opportunity to make a detour before or after their trip to visit the roaring, 268-foot Snoqualmie Falls.
 There are a handful of graded climbs, but for the most part this packed-gravel trail is level.
 You can access this King County railroad trail via Rattlesnake Lake or the McCormick Park in Duvall.